CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 ### Why should I report code of conduct violations?

 - You are a part of the CLAM community.
 Everyone in this community has a shared responsibility for making CLAM a safe and comfortable space.
-The CLAM Team and Executive Council members are active in the community, but given our communities size and the number of online spaces that we manage, it is easy to miss an incident that violates of code of conduct.
+The CLAM Moderators and Steering Council members are active in the community, however we may still miss an incident that violates of code of conduct.
 We thus need your help to enforce the code of conduct.

 - The consequences to our community, of not reporting bad behaviour outweigh the consequences for one person of reporting it.
 We sometimes hear “I don’t want X person to face consequences because I told someone about their bad behaviour.”
 You were likely not the only one impacted by this even.
 Consider the potential impact on others if this behaviour continues!
 We thank you in advance for reporting it to us.